minnyqiu/PyTorch-note/README.md

 save and load model

 ## p23
 train the model and eval

 ## p24
-train the model on GPU
+train the model on GPU with two ways

 ## p25
 eval the model